pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

+The other option is asynchronously setting data-attributes.
-- Or asynchronously set data-attributes – the widgets are shown immediately, but once the user has started checkout, data-attributes are not updated.
+The widgets are displayed immediately, but once the user has entered checkout, data attributes are not updated.
-  Make sure to replace all occurrences of \<MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):
+Include the following code on your website after replacing all occurrences of \<MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):

 ```
 <script type="text/javascript">